Sony HX99 vs RX1R II

 The HX99 is equipped with a zoom lens, while the RX1R II comes with a built-in prime.
 The HX99 has a 24-720mm f/3.5-6.4 optic and the RX1R II offers a 35mm f/2.0 (focal lengths in full frame equivalent terms).
 Hence, the HX99 provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the RX1R II.
 The RX1R II offers the faster maximum aperture.

 Concerning the storage of imaging data, both the HX99 and the RX1R II write their files to SDXC or Memory Stick PRO Duo cards.
-The RX1R II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-HX99 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.